 - weaving

-- recycling or disposal at end of life
+- recycling or disposal at the end of life

-We must also understand the impact of transport, the journeys of materials from one continent to another are responsible for a significant carbon footprint for each of the pieces we wear every day.
-It is estimated that a piece of denim clothing can travel up to 65,000 km before ending up in our wardrobes.
+One must also understand the impact of transportation; the journeys of materials from one continent to another are responsible for a significant carbon footprint for each item we wear daily.
+It is estimated that a denim garment can travel up to 65,000 km before ending up in our wardrobes.

-If you've ever been to a thrift store or clothing counter you know full well that they are overwhelmed by the enormous quantity of jeans available.
-It is therefore for all these reasons that I created a collection where recycled jeans are in the spotlight.
-You can discover it here:
+If you've ever been to a thrift store or clothing bank, you know very well that they are overflowing with the enormous quantity of jeans available.
+It is for all these reasons that I have created accessories where recycled jeans are featured.
+You can discover them here.

-Now that I have exposed the negative side of jeans to you, I wanted to share with you some tips for using them better.
-I repeat often, but the least polluting clothing remains the one that already exists.
-If like me you aspire to be part of the change, remember that you buy your vote.
-So by buying second hand you help to avoid increasing demand for textile production.
-On the other hand, there are more and more industries that are keen to offer a new, less polluting product, so certain jeans are considered more eco-responsible than others.
-It's easy to find companies that offer this alternative by searching on Google, so you can use your purchasing power for a company that uses less water or makes from recycled material.
+Now that I've explained the negative aspects of jeans, I wanted to share some tips for consuming them better.
+I often repeat this, but the least polluting garment is always the one that already exists.
+If, like me, you aspire to be part of the change, remember that buying is voting.
+So, by buying second-hand, you contribute to not increasing the demand for textile production.
+However, there are more and more industries that are committed to offering a less polluting new product, so some jeans are considered more eco-responsible than others.
+It's easy to find companies that offer this alternative by doing a Google search, so you can use your purchasing power to support a company that uses less water or manufactures from recycled materials.